 I work at the intersection between Social Science and Computer Science.
 Recent advances in collecting and analysing human data are revolutionising the way in which we can do research about societies, and I am really excited about these opportunities.

 I currently accept applications for PhD supervision from students eager to work at the intersection between computer science and social science.
 If you are interested, please do get in touch, ideally already with a great idea and a first sketch of a proposal.
 At the moment I already work with a group of greatly talented researchers.

 Andreas Küpfer (TU Darmstadt)

-This is what is currently going on in the lab.
+This is what is going on in the lab at the moment.

 How Presidents Answer the Call of International Capital: In this work with David Doyle, Nina Wiesehomeier, we show how Latin American Presidents use their state-of-the-union speeches to strategically communicate with International Captial Markets. [paper]